-The Percent from High column shows the difference between the (high price minus the lowest price for the period) divided by the lowest price for the period.
-The Percent from Low is the difference between the (low price minus the highest price for the period) divided by the highest price for the period.
+The Percent from Low column shows the difference between the (current trading price minus the lowest price over the period) dividend by the lowest price.
+The Percent from Low is expressed as a positive number as the last price is generally higher than the low price.

 Available for U.S. and Canadian Markets, the Summary tab provides a link to the list of symbols for the exchange / time period.
 There is also a link to a chart that plots the Barchart symbol used to track the historical number of stocks included in the category.

 For example, clicking the chart icon by the NYSE 1-Month Highs shows a chart for Barchart symbol $M1HN.
 This symbol tracks the historical number of new 1-Month Highs for that exchange.